DarkanVIII/Darkan_Library/Upgrade System/Ability Upgrades/README.txt

 To start an Uograde Selection call the TryCreateUpgradeSelection() Method of the Upgrade Manager To get a reference to the Selected Upgrade and to know when the selection is over subscribe to UpgradeSlot.OnFinishedSelection
+For custom Slot Descriptions override the Function GetDescription in AbilityData